 MONTREAL is one of North America's most appealing cities and a wonderful setting for a May-October second home.
 In its March 2006 special edition on the city, Gourmet magazine praised it, saying "Montreal has transformed itself into a marvelous city in the same class as Paris, Rome, San Francisco, New York, and London."
 The New York Times has referred to Montreal as 'Paris Without the Jet Lag."
 (And if you need a respite from a certain person in American politics Montreal for six months per year could fit the bill.
-It is a very progressive city and province.)
+It is a very progressive society.)

 THIS WEB SITE was created to showcase the great quality of life and the many things this friendly and sophisticated city has to offer, especially for those who want a refuge in which to live a simpler life and take in the summer's marvelous options.
 Montreal is just waiting to be discovered.
 We discovered it and this is our story.
 We are a couple from Texas nearing retirement.

 OUR NEXT TRIP was in August, 2002.
 We rented a furnished third floor apartment for 30 days on the Plateau close to Mont-Royal Avenue and lived with no car, apartment windows open day and night and no air conditioning needed.
 We walked everywhere along the beautiful and inviting tree-shaded streets.
 And when we got tired of walking we just hopped on the excellent public transportation system, most often the subway.